natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A6M2%20(China).md

 '''Cons:'''

 * Frail airframe with no protection, can be easily crippled by any incoming hits
-* Poor high-speed characteristics; control can easily lock at higher speeds, and high-speed manoevers may results into wing overloading
+* Poor high-speed characteristics; control can easily lock at higher speeds, and high-speed manoeuvres may results into wing overloading
 * Generally slow top speed and poor energy retention, vulnerable to boom-and-zoom attacks
 * 20 mm cannons have very poor muzzle velocity, making it difficult to hit enemies at all but point blank ranges (~300 m)
 * Low ammo count for 20 mm cannons, while 7 mm machine guns offers little damage output